-The Board has concluded that Mr. Grubbs should serve as a director due to his extensive executive level management skills and operational experience.
+The Board has concluded that Mr. Clark should serve as a director due to his extensive executive level management skills, and experience building and leading healthcare staffing, workforce solutions, and other technology companies.

 W. Larry Cash has been a director and Audit Committee member since October 2001 and a Compensation Committee member since May 2005.
 Mr. Cash is Chairman of the Audit Committee.
 Mr. Cash retired as President of Financial Services and Chief Financial Officer of Community Health Systems in May 2017 and currently serves as a consultant to Community Health Systems.
-He joined Community Health Systems as Executive Vice President and Chief Financial Officer in September 1997 and was named to the board of directors of Community Health Systems in 2001.
+He joined Community Health Systems as Executive Vice President and Chief Financial Officer in September 1997.
 Prior to joining Community Health Systems, Mr. Cash served as Vice President and Group Chief Financial Officer of Columbia/HCA Healthcare Corporation from September 1996 to August 1997.
 Prior to Columbia/HCA, Mr. Cash spent 23 years at Humana, Inc., most recently as Senior Vice President of Finance and Operations from 1993 to 1996.
 He received his B.S. in Accounting from the University of Kentucky at Lexington.
 He has served as a member of the Board of Directors and the Audit Committee of AAC Holdings, Inc. since October 2017, a provider of substance use treatment centers.